Ask Anything

 When you ask a question, Claude retrieves the relevant parts of the context and generate a grounded, cited response.

-The full conversation history is maintained so you can ask follow-up questions and dig deeper into teh document.
+The full conversation history is maintained so you can ask follow-up questions and dig deeper into the document.

 What I Learned